thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ## Project goals.

-+ Truley open source code i.e. do what you want with it.
++ truly open source code i.e. do what you want with it.
 + Using open hardware only i.e. schematic available.
 + Firmware created using Arduino IDE with full guide to get it working with the EBB.